Inverkeithing: Geography

-Inverkeithing lies on the north shore of the Firth of Forth at its narrowest crossing point, about 2.5 mi from South Queensferry, 9.5 mi from Edinburgh city centre and 6 mi from Edinburgh Airport.
-The nearest city is Dunfermline, 3.5 mi northwest.
+Inverkeithing lies on the north shore of the Firth of Forth at its narrowest crossing point.
+Inverkeithing is almost contiguous with the neighbouring settlements of North Queensferry, Jamestown, Rosyth, Hillend village and Dalgety Bay.
+The nearest cities are Dunfermline, 3.5 mi northwest, and Edinburgh, 9.5 mi southeast.

-The Forth Rail Bridge, linking Inverkeithing to the City of Edinburgh by rail.
+The Forth Bridge, linking Inverkeithing to the City of Edinburgh by rail.

-Topographically, Inverkeithing is situated on a raised terrace sloping down towards Inverkeithing Bay, which cuts in to the south of the town, separating it from the North Queensferry Peninsula.
-There are views from the town centre across the Firth of Forth to Edinburgh, Arthur's Seat, and the Pentland Hills.
+Topographically, Inverkeithing is situated on a raised terrace sloping down towards Inverkeithing Bay, which cuts into the south of the town, separating it from the North Queensferry Peninsula.
+The town is bounded to the west by Castlandhill and to the east by Letham Hill, a 324 ft coastal hill and woodland.